twoBirds/twobirds/README.md

 }
 ```
-By default upon startuptwoBirds will lookup DOM nodes containing a "data-tb" attribute,
+By default upon startup twoBirds will lookup DOM nodes containing a "data-tb" attribute,
 and treats them as a white-space delimited list of twoBirds instances to attach there.
 If the corresponding repo object doesnt exist, on-demand loading is performed recursively.